intel/dream-textures-openvino/README.md

     ```
 5. Install all the required python packages and download the models from Hugging face. <br>
    All of the packages are installed to ```dream_textures\.python_dependencies```. <br>
-   The following commands assume they are being run from inside the dream_textures folder. <br>
+   The following commands assume they are being run from inside the dream_textures folder.
+If you get permission denied after running the below step, please open a new terminal with run as Administrator and try again.  <br>
    ```
    install.bat
    ```